Signed in as:

 At Wagbo Peace Center, (AKA Wagbo Farm) our mission is to provide an inspirational place for people to connect with each other and with the land.
 Inspired by the wishes of Martha Wagbo and her sisters, Wagbo strives to create a place where sustainable living, support of natural resources, peace and justice and arts and culture are facilitated through education and demonstration.
+To fulfill our mission, we offer a variety of educational programming related to sustainable agriculture, homesteading, the natural environment, creative expression, historically relevant cultural practices, personal and community resilience, peace and the intersection of all of these.

 Watch for updates on upcoming events on Facebook https://www.facebook.com/marthawagbofarm.